bdunderscore/modular-avatar/docs~/docs/reference/reaction/mesh-cutter/index.md

 button on the Mesh Cutter component, or by adding a Vertex Filter component manually.

 ### Supported Vertex Filters
 - [By Mask](./by-mask.md) - Allows you to select portions of the mesh by using a mask texture.
 - [By Axis](./by-axis.md) - Allows you to select portions of the mesh by whether they are on one side of a plane.
 - [By Bone](./by-bone.md) - Allows you to select portions of the mesh based on their bone weights to a specific bone.
 - [By Blendshape](./by-shape.md) - Allows you to select portions of the mesh based on whether vertices move when a specific blendshape is activated.
+- [By UV Tile](./by-uv-tile.md) - Allows you to select portions of the mesh based on UV coordinates within a rectangular region.

 ## Using multiple Vertex Filters